Microbotics: Flying locomotion

+where m is the body mass, L is the wing length, Φ represents the wing flapping amplitude in radians, ρ indicates the air density, and Vi corresponds to the induced air speed surrounding the body, a consequence of the wings' flapping and rotation movements.
+This equation illustrates that a small insect or robotic device must impart sufficient momentum to the surrounding air to counterbalance its own weight.

+One example of a flying microrobot that utilizes flying locomotion is the RoboBee and DelFly Nimble, which, regarding flight dynamics, emulate bees and fruit flies, respectively.
+Harvard University invented the RoboBee, a miniature robot that mimics a bee fly, takes off and lands like one, and moves around confined spaces.
+It can be used in self-driving pollination and search operations for missing people and things.
+The DelFly Nimble, developed by the Delft University of Technology, is one of the most agile micro aerial vehicles that can mimic the maneuverability of a fruit fly by doing different tricks due to its minimal weight and advanced control mechanisms.

 Types and applications

 Due to their small size, microbots are potentially very cheap, and could be used in large numbers (swarm robotics) to explore environments which are too small or too dangerous for people or larger robots.
 It is expected that microbots will be useful in applications such as looking for survivors in collapsed buildings after an earthquake or crawling through the digestive tract.
 What microbots lack in brawn or computational power, they can make up for by using large numbers, as in swarms of microbots.
+Bioinspired microrobots have emerged as a game-changing tool in the quest for precise drug delivery.
+These microscopic robots are designed to navigate the human body with a degree of precision previously unimaginable.

 Potential applications with demonstrated prototypes include:

 Medical microbots

-For example, there are biocompatible microalgae-based microrobots for active drug-delivery in the lungs and the gastrointestinal tract, and magnetically guided engineered bacterial microbots for 'precision targeting' for fighting cancer that all have been tested with mice.
+For example, there are biocompatible microalgae-based microrobots for active drug-delivery in the brain, lungs and the gastrointestinal tract, and magnetically guided engineered bacterial microbots for 'precision targeting' for fighting cancer that all have been tested with mice.